 Classic examples of exaggerated expressions can be found in the work of the legendary Tex Avery: the eyes of his Wild Wolf character often pop out of its head when it's excited.
 Another example of how expressions communicate motions is deadpan Droopy, who barely registers any sort of emotion at all.

 The driving force behind a character's personality is what it wants to achieve.
 This missing 'something' – be it riches, a girlfriend or solving a mystery – can help to create the dramatic thrust behind the stories and adventures your character gets up to.
 Often the incompleteness or flaws in a character design are what make it interesting.

-If you're planning for your character design to exist within comics and animations then developing its back story is important.
+If you're planning for your character design to exist within comics and animations, then developing its back story is important.
 Where it comes from, how it came to exist and any life-changing events it has experienced are going to help back up the solidity of, and subsequent belief in, your character.
-Sometimes the telling of a character's back story can be more interesting than the character's present adventures (or not, in the case of the Star Wars prequels).
+Sometimes the telling of a character's back story can be more interesting than the character's present adventures.

 Show people your creations and ask them what they think.
 Don't just ask whether they like them or not.
 Instead, see if they can pick up the personalities and traits of your characters.
 Find who you think is the suitable or ideal audience for your work and get feedback specifically from them about it.

 "A lot of my commercial project come out of my personal work.
 That's why I try to make my personal work so honest to what I like.
 I think it comes through to the viewer that I'm not just ticking boxes," says John Bond.
 The illustrator recently launched his debut picture book, NOT LOST, based on his Mini Rabbit character design.